2024 Iranian operations inside Australia: Lewis Continental Kitchen – Sydney

-On 20 October 2024, Sayed Moosawi directed a group of arsonists in directing an attack on the Lewis Continental Kitchen, a Jewish kosher restaurant in the Sydney suburb of Bondi.
-For this attack, Moosawi allegedly received A$12,000.
-No people were injured in this attack, however approximately A$1 million in property damages were done.
+On 20 October 2024, the Lewis Continental Kitchen, a Jewish kosher restaurant in the Sydney suburb of Bondi, was set on fire.
+An individual was charged with allegedly directing four men to set fire to the restaurant.
+For this attack, the accused allegedly received A$12,000.
+The accused denied any involvement with the Iranian government.
+A second individual was charged with allegedly starting the fire.
+No people were injured in this attack, however it resulted in approximately A$1 million in property damages.